mcostalba/scoutfish/README.md

 scout my_big_db.bin { "sub-fen": "8/8/8/8/1k6/8/8/8", "material": "KBNKP" }
 scout my_big_db.bin { "material": "KBNKP", "stm": "WHITE" }
 scout my_big_db.bin { "material": "KNNK", "result": "1-0" }
+quit
 ~~~~

 Scoutfish is strictly derived from [Stockfish](https://stockfishchess.org/) so, yes, it understands
 [UCI commands](http://wbec-ridderkerk.nl/html/UCIProtocol.html), like _setoption_, that we use to
 increase thread number according to our hardware: the search speed will increase accordingly!

-From examples above you can see how to query for a specific material distribution, for a specific
+Above examples show how to query for a specific material distribution, for a specific
 game result and how to compose the queries to create complex and very general multiple-conditions.